 A More Collaborative Approach to Education and Enforcement

-- To address hospitals’ concerns that they do not have the opportunity to rebill for medically necessary Medicare Part B services by the time a medical review contractor has denied a Medicare Part A claim, CMS is changing the recovery auditor “look-back period” for patient status reviews to 6 months from the date of service in cases where a hospital submits the claim within 3 months of the date that it provides the service.
+- To address hospitals’ concerns that they do not have the opportunity to rebill for medically necessary Medicare Part B services by the time a Recovery Auditor has denied a Medicare Part A claim, CMS changed the Recovery Auditor “look-back period” for patient status reviews to 6 months (as opposed to 3 years) from the date of service in cases where a hospital submits the claim within 3 months of the date that it provides the service.

-- CMS has also announced a requirement that recovery auditors must complete complex reviews within 30 days and that failure to do so will result in the loss of the recovery auditor’s contingency fee, even if an error is found.
+- CMS has also announced that it will establish a requirement that Recovery Auditors complete complex reviews within 30 days, and that failure to do so will result in the loss of the Recovery Auditor’s contingency fee, even if an error is found.

 - Finally, CMS will require Recovery Auditors to wait 30 days before sending a claim to the MAC for adjustment.
 This 30-day period allows the provider to submit a discussion period request before the MAC makes any payment adjustments.

 For more information on the CY 2016 OPPS final rule, see this fact sheet.
 The final rule will appear in the November 13, 2015 Federal Register and can be downloaded from the Federal Register at: http://www.ofr.gov/inspection.aspx?AspxAutoDetectCookieSupport=1